For faster results please use our Quick Search engine.

 Book Section

-Die Ausbreitung der Montessori-Methode in Indien und in den Nachbarstaaten [The spread of the Montessori method in India and neighboring countries]
+Die Ausbreitung der Montessori-Methode in Indien und in den Nachbarstaaten [The Spread of the Montessori Method in India and Neighboring Countries]

 Book Title: Die Montessori-Pädagogik und das behinderte Kind: Referate und Ergebnisse des 18.
-Internationalen Montessori Kongresses (München, 4-8 Juli 1977) [Montessori Pedagogy and the Handicapped Child: Papers and Results of the 18th International Montessori Congress (Munich, July 4-8, 1977)]
+Internationalen Montessori Kongresses (München, 4-8 Juli 1977) [The Montessori System and the Handicapped Child: Papers and Reports of the 18th International Montessori Congress (Munich, July 4-8, 1977)]

 Pages: 357-367